melkotoury/furniture-showcase/Relax-Interior-free-bootstrap-responsive-website-template/README.txt

-Relax – a Modern Interiors is our new Responsive website template that was created specifically to fill the gap in interior design and decoration services  Its a one page html5 template for multipurose use built with valid HTML5 & CSS3.
+Relax ï¿½ a Modern Interiors is our new Responsive website template that was created specifically to fill the gap in interior design and decoration services  Its a one page html5 template for multipurose use built with valid HTML5 & CSS3.
 This template is based on latest Bootstrap framework 3.3.1 fully responsive web compatible with multi browser and devices.
 This template can be used for multi-purpose.

 Key features
 -------------